 The only test scores that prospective applicants must submit to the admission committee are their English language proficiency evaluations.
 However, applicants who identify as having EITHER English as their native/first language OR English as the language of instruction for the last 8 years of their secondary and post-secondary education are exempt from these testing requirements.

-General Undergraduate Programs Offered in Japanese
+Entrance Exams for General Undergraduate Programs in Japanese

 There are two types of application procedures for the traditional undergraduate programs at the University of Tokyo.
 The typical one is for students who have graduated from secondary school in Japan, and the other is for international students who have graduated from high schools abroad.
 While this article will concentrate on the admission requirements for international students, let us briefly touch upon the testing procedures for regular Japanese students for comparison’s sake.

-A.] For International Students
+A.] Exams For International Students

 Since the general courses at the University of Tokyo are taught in Japanese, international students applying for this division must have a high level of Japanese language comprehension skills.